Support us 😍

 The solution: consider emphasising alternative reading options that offer more positive or uplifting content and/or stories.
 If you sell books, you can offer incentives for exploration, for example: incentivise people to opt for books that enrich their lives in positive ways.

-Popular this month: The top reasons why good people do bad things
+Popular this month: the top reasons why good people do bad things

 Mocking celebrities’ mistakes by publishing nasty comments on social media has become a way for some marketers to get the public’s attention.